AsaLap/PlantGEMs/README.md

   main_directory  The path to the main directory where the \'files/\' directory is stored

 optional arguments:
-  -h, --help      Shows this help message and exit
-  -m, --migrate   Searches and copies files from mpwting or blasting reconstruction into the merging directory -v, --verbose   Toggles the printing of more information -le --log_erase Erases the previous log file
+  -h, --help       Shows this help message and exit -m, --migrate    Searches and copies files from mpwting or blasting reconstruction into the merging directory -v, --verbose    Toggles the printing of more information -le, --log_erase Erases the previous log file
 ```

 ## Files description :